13th December, 2022

 Once you have tried to control the dust at the source, any remaining dust exposure should be assessed.
 If you are still likely to be exposed to dust, PPE should be provided for protection.

 The type of PPE required will depend on the exposure type.
-A facepiece or dust mask may be sufficient, or a full face respirator may be necessary.
+A face shield or dust mask may be sufficient, or a full face respirator may be necessary.

-It is important to remember that dust does not just affect the respiratory systems, and depending on the type of dust you may also need to protect your eyes and skin from irritation.
+It is important to remember that dust does not just affect the respiratory system, and depending on the type of dust you may also need to protect your eyes and skin from irritation.

 Dust may not hurt you today, but it can kill your future.
-Download the dust toolbox talk and raise the awareness of dust risks to your team.
+Download the dust toolbox talk and raise awareness of dust risks among your team.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Search hundreds of health and safety documents ready to edit and download for your business.Find Documents

 It's hard to get away from dust.
 We create dust in nearly everything we do.
 Many types of work create dust, and most people encounter dusty environments at work from time to time.
 If you don't control dust, it may not hurt you today, but it can kill your future.Read Post

 It's cold outside, and if you work outdoors, it might feel like there's no escaping the chill.
 Here are some tried and tested tips for how to stay warm when you are out in the cold.
 Let's get warmed up!Read Post